Forest School Holiday Club

 Our group is small, with a maximum of 15 children.
-Sessions are run with a minimum of 2 adults (sometimes we have 3) on site each day, and 2 teenage ‘assistants’ to help supervise the children.
-The adults all hold enhanced DBS checks, Outdoor First Aid Certificates and have extensive experience of working with children.
+The supervising adults hold enhanced DBS checks, are first aid trained and have extensive experience of working with children.

 FAQ